kausmeows/clothsy/README.md

 ## Deployment
 I used `Docker` to containerize the API. on `Heroku`.
 Was trying to use Google Cloud Functions to deploy the endpoint but faced some issues:-
-- Wasn't able to load the `embeddings.npy` file from cloud storage into the cloud function
+- Wasn't able to load the `embeddings.npy` file from cloud storage into the cloud function.
+Some help on this would be appreciated.

+## Running Locally
+- Clone the repo
+- Make a virtual environment
+- Install the dependencies `pip install -r requirements.txt`
+- Run the server `python main.py`